utexashv/Assignment4/src/assignment4/README.txt

 Elapsed time is measured with nanosecond timer and converted into seconds.
 The dictionary file is called A4-words.dat
-The file that contains the words that wants a word ladder to be created is called A4-words.txt Both the .dat and .txt file should be in the src file for the code to run
+The file that contains the words that wants a word ladder to be created is called A4-words.txt Both the .dat and .txt file should be in the src file for the code to run and are arguments in the Run Configuration settings.